Lyduvėnai: World War II

 In June 1941, the 1st Panzer Division crossed the Dubysa at Lyduvėnai during the Battle of Raseiniai.
 During summer 1941, 300 Jews and Communists from the village and its environs were executed on the occupying Nazi administration's orders on the slopes of the Dubysa.
 The mass execution was done by five to seven members of the Lithuanian Riflemen's Union and some local volunteers.
 The Lyduvėnai bridge was destroyed by the retreating German Army in 1944, in hopes of slowing the Red Army's advance.

 Lithuanian partisans

 After the Second World War, the P. Markevičius (Pranckus) platoon of Lithuanian partisans, subordinated to the Vėgėlė Rinktinė, operated near the town.

-The occupying Communist government deported eight residents of Lyduvėnai in 1940–1941 and 1944–1953.
+The occupying Soviet government deported eight residents of Lyduvėnai in 1940–1941 and 1944–1953.

 Buildings

 During the interwar, there was a primary school, post, windmill with saw, several stores, and craft workshops.
 In the 1950s, there was a school, a house for Bolshevik propaganda, surgeon and midwife station, library, and a single shop.
 The Lyduvėnai bridge was re-built in 1952 and restored in 2005.

-The koplytstulpis for the 440 year anniversary of the town's founding and also the 175th anniversary of the school were rebuilt in 1998, by the master craftsman R. Ramanauskas.
+The koplytstulpis for the 440 year anniversary of the town's founding and also the 175th anniversary of the school was rebuilt in 1998, by the master craftsman R. Ramanauskas.